Kellerman81/go_media_downloader/README.md

 - Downloading of images from Meta Sites (unlikely)
 - Handle multi media releases (ex. -CD1 -CD2) (maybe even joining those) (at the bottom of the list)
 - Maybe also add the ability to download non matched episodes (which could't be found on a meta source site - risky since you might get a lot unwanted stuff) (at the bottom of the list) - using the download API you can Download excluded releases
 - Unpacking of Downloaded stuff?
-Currently I let the downloaders do that and don't care about it that much
+Currently I let the downloaders do that and don't care about it that much - but added a first version anyway
 - Other Media Type Support (i could think of music but don't want to include this currently)
 - Switch to db only configuration if I include a full webinterface
 - Other Feed Sources (currently i don't need more - start a discussion if you want one specific - also you can add stuff using the API)
 - Other Indexer Sources (currently i don't need more - start a discussion if you want one specific)
 - Other Downloaders (currently i don't need more - start a discussion if you want one specific - ex qBittorrent)
-- Other Notifications (currently i don't need more - start a discussion if you want one specific)
+- Other Notifications (currently i don't need more - start a discussion if you want one specific) - added a few
 - Always: Add Additional Logging (currently mostly debugging stuff)
 - Always: API Changes

 ## Ram Usage

 Currently seen:
-Constanly in use - between 30MB-400MB-peek:1-1.5GB
+Constanly in use - between 100MB-500MB-peek:1-1.5GB
 Swap Memory: Default ~300-600MB - on a file move action the swap memory will grow to at least the complete file size - so for a 8GB file expect also this much!

 ## Get started